-My Great List of Tribermates Include:
+My Great List of Tribermates Includes:

 (You can click on the images below to follow or invite them to your tribes. )

-Mike Allton – Mike is from the Social Media Hat and has been around this business for some time now.
+Mike Allton – Mike is from the Social Media Hat and has been around in this business for some time now.
 He is a Content Marketing Practitioner.
 No doubt he has quite the reach on Triberr with 362 million!

-Erik Emanuelli – Erik is known around the social networks and for his travel and sky diving adventures.
+Erik Emanuelli – Erik is known around the social networks and for his travel and skydiving adventures.
 He has lots of experience online and off 🙂 Ultimately you can find him at No Passive Income with great tips for all internet marketers.

 Laura Hill – Laura Hill owns Breezy Hill Marketing where she specializes in internet marketing and is based out of Virginia.
-Furthermore I also met Laura on the Triberr network and we chat on Twitter weekly.
+Furthermore, I also met Laura on the Triberr network and we chat on Twitter weekly.